Streamlight ProTac HL-X

 Affiliate links - purchases support this site at no extra cost to you. (?)

 The X-Macro Comp already ships with the SIG X-Series flat trigger from the factory.
-The standard X-Macro ships with the curved trigger; both upgrade paths below are drop-in shoe swaps that change finger geometry but not pull weight.
+The standard X-Macro ships with the curved trigger; both upgrade paths below are shoe swaps that change finger geometry but not pull weight.
 Neither is a performance unlock the way an aftermarket trigger is on a P320 or Glock.

 Best Factory Match